Montana Highway Patrol: History

 The Montana Highway Patrol also operates an aviation divisions, which includes helicopter pilots and drone pilots.

-In recent years there has been a movement by the citizens of Montana to restructure the Montana Highway Patrol into a State Police Agency; however, there has not been any formal conversations regarding this change.
+Since the 2010s there has been an interest by some in Montana to restructure the Montana Highway Patrol into a State Police Agency; however, this has met with a lot of resistance and pushback from the majority of citizens.

 In August 2025, Troopers of the Montana Highway Patrol SRT assigned to the United States Marshals Service Fugitive Task Force, played an intricate role in locating, and apprehending the accused shooter of the 2025 Anaconda shooting, which had left 4 people dead.

 Organization

 The Montana Highway Patrol is divided into eight districts.

 Districts

 There are seven districts that the MHP operates in throughout the state.